Amazon Affiliate Agreements and Terms of Service (TOS)

 You must identify yourself as an Associate/affiliate.
-This is critical and something that must be done.
-In Prosociate you can automatically add this to your site pages that have Amazon products on it.
+This is critical and something that must be done for any relevant Amazon site.
+In many plugins you can automatically add this to your site pages that have Amazon products on it.
 The text that Amazon lists in the operating agreement is:

 [Insert your name] is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com].

 Visit our post with detailed information about Amazon Disclosure Rules.

 You must list the date and time of the last price update.

 If you want to display product prices, you must show when the price was pulled from Amazon.
 You must get the price via the Advertising API (API).